ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 Could remove the tumors from the TCGA lists, but they aren't actually in the vcf so its unnecessary.

-Correct the underscores in the onco lists
+Correct the underscores in the onco lists AND IN THE COVARIATES FILE.

 0_WG0238717-DNAC08_AGS55694